Wood drying: Moisture content differences

-The chemical potential is explained here since it is the true driving force for the transport of water in both liquid and vapour phases in wood (Siau, 1984).
-The Gibbs free energy per mole of substance is usually expressed as the chemical potential of that substance (Skaar, 1933).
+The chemical potential is explained here since it is the true driving force for the transport of water in both liquid and vapour phases in wood.
+The Gibbs free energy per mole of substance is usually expressed as the chemical potential of that substance.
 The chemical potential of water in unsaturated air or wood below the fibre saturation point influences the drying of wood.
 Equilibrium will occur at the equilibrium moisture content (as defined earlier) of wood when the chemical potential of water in the wood becomes equal to that in the surrounding air.
 The chemical potential of sorbed water is a function of wood moisture content.
 Therefore, a gradient of wood moisture content (between surface and centre), or more specifically of water activity, is accompanied by a gradient of chemical potential under isothermal conditions.
-Moisture will redistribute itself throughout the wood until its chemical potential is uniform throughout, resulting in a zero potential gradient at equilibrium (Skaar, 1988).
-The flux of moisture attempting to achieve the equilibrium state is assumed to be proportional to the difference in its chemical potential, and inversely proportional to the path length over which the potential difference acts (Keey et al., 2000).
+Moisture will redistribute itself throughout the wood until its chemical potential is uniform throughout, resulting in a zero potential gradient at equilibrium.
+The flux of moisture attempting to achieve the equilibrium state is assumed to be proportional to the difference in its chemical potential, and inversely proportional to the path length over which the potential difference acts.

-The gradient in chemical potential is related to the moisture content gradient as explained in above equations (Keey et al., 2000).
+The gradient in chemical potential is related to the moisture content gradient as explained in above equations.
 The diffusion model using the moisture content gradient as a driving force was applied successfully by Wu (1989) and Doe et al. (1994).
 Though the agreement between the moisture-content profiles predicted by the diffusion model based on moisture-content gradients is better at lower moisture contents than at higher ones, there is no evidence to suggest that there are significantly different moisture-transport mechanisms operating at higher moisture contents for this timber.
 Their observations are consistent with a transport process that is driven by the total concentration of water.
 The diffusion model is used here based on this empirical evidence that the moisture-content gradient is a driving force for drying this type of impermeable timber.

 Differences in moisture content between the surface and the centre (gradient, the chemical potential difference between interface and bulk) move the bound water through the small passageways in the cell wall by diffusion.
 In comparison with capillary movement, diffusion is a slow process.
-Diffusion is the generally suggested mechanism for the drying of impermeable hardwoods (Keey et al., 2000).
+Diffusion is the generally suggested mechanism for the drying of impermeable hardwoods.
 Furthermore, moisture migrates slowly due to the fact that extractives plug the small cell wall openings in the heartwood.
 This is why sapwood generally dries faster than heartwood under the same drying conditions.